 FTZs were created to provide special customs procedures to domestic firms engaged in international trade.
 Duty-free treatment is accorded to items that are processed in FTZs and then re-exported and duty is deferred on items until they leave the FTZ for sale in the US market, helping to offset customs advantages available to overseas producers.

-South Jersey Port Corporation (SJPC) is proud to offer the advantages of Foreign Trade Zone No. 142 to business owners, giving them unbeatable advantages in business in international trade.
+South Jersey Port Corporation (SJPC) is proud to offer the advantages of Foreign Trade Zone #142 to business owners, giving them unbeatable advantages in business in international trade.

-SJPC operates FTZ #142 in the Port of Salem and at the Millville Airport – giving you the choice of not one, but two, great southern New Jersey sites to choose for your business.
-Located just minutes from one another, the Salem Marine Terminal at the Port of Salem in Salem and Millville Airport in Millville offer you the advantages of operating within the eastern seaboard’s largest concentration of industrial, manufacturing, agricultural and commercial bases.
+SJPC administers FTZ #142 in the Port of Salem, Millville Executive Airport, and Repauno Port and Rail Terminal – giving you the choice of not one, but three, great southern New Jersey sites to choose for your business.
+Located just minutes from one another, these facilities offer the advantages of operating within the eastern seaboard’s largest concentration of industrial, manufacturing, agricultural and commercial bases.